Output Couplers

 DOI: 10.61835/zcz Cite the article: BibTex plain textHTML Link to this page LinkedIn

 An output coupler is a semi-transparent dielectric mirror used in a laser resonator.
-Its function is to transmit part of the circulating intracavity optical power in order to generate a useful output of the laser.
+Its function is to transmit part of the circulating intracavity optical power to generate a useful output of the laser.

 As for basically all laser mirrors, the reflecting coating of an output coupler mirror is on the inner side, i.e., on the side of the mirror substrate which is oriented towards the laser resonator.
 This is because otherwise one would have a serious impact of losses by parasitic reflections on that inner side, which is exposed to the full circulating optical power.